Joining forces to take school children from seed to supermarket

-Stephanie attributes the speedy new relationship partly to timing: Whole Kids Foundation, a charitable arm of Whole Foods (alongside its Whole Planet Foundation and Whole Cities Foundation), was well established in the U.S. at the time but keen to grow its presence in Britain.
-Whole Kids Foundation’s U.K. lead was excited by School Food Matters’ goals, says Stephanie, and after brainstorming ideas together at their initial meeting, the charity came back with a detailed proposal.
+Wood attributes the speedy new relationship partly to timing: Whole Kids Foundation, a charitable arm of Whole Foods (alongside its Whole Planet Foundation and Whole Cities Foundation), was well established in the U.S. at the time but keen to grow its presence in Britain.
+Whole Kids Foundation’s U.K. lead was excited by School Food Matters’ goals, says Wood, and after brainstorming ideas together at their initial meeting, the charity came back with a detailed proposal.

 Again, timing was favourable.
 Whole Foods was about to open a new U.K. store in Richmond in southwest London, and wanted a hook for the launch.
 The new Schools to Market project was piloted there with eight schools in September 2013, then opened up to all nine stores in the U.K., with 36 schools participating.

-In the first year Whole Foods was “really ambitious,” involving numerous team members in running the programme, says Stephanie, “but in year two we took stock and decided to lighten the load for them.”
+In the first year Whole Foods was “really ambitious,” involving numerous team members in running the programme, says Wood, “but in year two we took stock and decided to lighten the load for them.”
 So School Food Matters took on all management tasks, with Whole Foods team members getting involved when time allowed.
 The partners also decided to work in the U.K.’s five largest stores only, where participating schools — in 2017, a total of 20 — have more space to set up stalls for their products.

 “The key is being nimble.
-We try things out, learn lessons and keep developing our programme year on year,” says Stephanie.
+We try things out, learn lessons and keep developing our programme year on year,” says Wood.
 “That’s the beauty of a small charity — you’re able to do that.”